 Upcoming Meetings/Projected Schedule

 MassDOT held a 25% Design Public Hearing on May 20 at the Basketball Hall of Fame in Springfield.
 Nearly 60 people participated and the meeting was covered on television, radio and in print media.
-The presentation from the hearing will be posted shortly.
+The presentation from the hearing is linked below.
 You can read the results of a recent online survey on travel and traffic patterns, which will help MassDOT assess potential detours and improvements.

 MassDOT will provide additional opportunities to learn more about the project and construction plans.
 You can sign up for email updates.

 Public Meeting Documents

 - Design/Bid/Build Contract Awarded - February 2015

 - Notice to Proceed (Construction Begins) – April 2015

 The elevated viaduct carries Interstate 91 (I-91) through Springfield, with the Interstate 291 (I-291) Interchange to the north and State Street to the south.
 I-91 has an Average Daily Traffic volume of approximately 75,000 vehicles per day, with 90,000 vehicles using the I-91/291 Interchange.
 The viaduct is the primary North-South route between Connecticut, Massachusetts and Vermont, and it experiences extensive vacation traffic during the weekends in the summer and winter.

 The existing viaduct was built in the late 1960s and generally consists of a concrete deck slab supported on steel girders.
 The girders are supported by steel pier caps, column piers, and footings with pile foundations.
 Several rehabilitation projects were performed on the structures over the past 25 years; however, in recent inspections, MassDOT found that the bridge deck needs to be replaced.